Lannion: Climate

-Lannion has a oceanic climate (Köppen climate classification Cfb).
+Lannion has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Lannion is 11.5 C. The average annual rainfall is 945.0 mm with December as the wettest month.
-The temperatures are highest on average in August, at around 17.1 C, and lowest in January, at around 6.7 C. The highest temperature ever recorded in Lannion was 40.0 C on 19 July 2016; the coldest temperature ever recorded was -7.1 C on 28 February 2018.
+The temperatures are highest on average in August, at around 17.1 C, and lowest in January, at around 6.7 C. The highest temperature ever recorded in Lannion was 40.0 C on 18 July 2022; the coldest temperature ever recorded was -7.1 C on 28 February 2018.

 Population

 Inhabitants of Lannion are called lannionnais in French.

 History

 Lannion takes its name from "Lann Huon" in Breton or "Parish of Huon" in English.

 The old neighborhood of Lannion attracts many tourists to the city.
 The old neighborhood contains old squares, a church called Brélévenez, half-timbered houses, chapels and frescoes.

 Breton language

 On 23 October 2006, the municipality launched a plan to promote the Breton language through the Ya d'ar brezhoneg ("Yes to Breton") charter.

-In 2008, 11.96% of the children attended bilingual schools in primary education.
+In 2023, 18.7% of the children attended bilingual schools in primary education.